Downtown in Baton Rouge in East Baton Rouge Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Wars, Non-US.
 A significant historical date for this entry is September 23, 1810.

 Location.
 30° 27.363′ N, 91° 11.386′ W. Marker is in Baton Rouge, Louisiana, in East Baton Rouge Parish.
 It is in Downtown.
-Marker is on State Capitol Drive near North 3rd Street.
+It is on State Capitol Drive near North 3rd Street.
 Touch for map.
 Marker is at or near this postal address: 959 N 3rd St, Baton Rouge LA 70802, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Air Mail Flight (within shouting distance of this marker); Pentagon Buildings (about 300 feet away, measured in a direct line); Battle Of Baton Rouge, 1862 (about 400 feet away); The State Capitol (about 400 feet away); Baton Rouge (about 400 feet away); Pentagon Barracks (about 500 feet away); The Mississippi River (about 500 feet away); Ole War Skule (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: First Air Mail Flight (within shouting distance of this marker); Pentagon Buildings (about 300 feet away, measured in a direct line); Battle Of Baton Rouge, 1862 (about 400 feet away); The State Capitol (about 400 feet away); Baton Rouge (about 400 feet away); Pentagon Barracks (about 500 feet away); The Mississippi River (about 500 feet away); Ole War Skule (about 500 feet away).
 Touch for a list and map of all markers in Baton Rouge.

 More about this marker.
 Located at the northwestern most corner of the pentagon barracks.